RMB1907/resmake/README.md

 ResMake is a mobile application that generates a professional resume using a predefined LaTeX template.

 -  Allows users to input personal, educational, and professional details through a structured form-based UI
--  Dynamically maps user input to LaTeX code using a Room database for persistent storage
+-  Dynamically maps user input to LaTeX code using Room database for persistent storage
 -  Streamlines resume creation for users with no LaTeX experience, offering live preview, editable data, and seamless export to Overleaf for final formatting

 ## Workflow